Type 1 diabetes

 Types of insulin are many and include:

-Examples are regular insulin (Humulin R, Novolin R, others), insulin isophane (Humulin N, Novolin N), insulin lispro (Humalog), insulin aspart (NovoLog), insulin glargine (Lantus) and insulin detemir (Levemir).
+Examples are regular insulin (Humulin 70-30, Novolin 70/30, others), insulin isophane (Humulin N, Novolin N), insulin lispro (Humalog) and insulin aspart (Novolog).
+Long-acting insulins include glargine (Lantus) and detemir (Levemir).

 Depending on your needs, your doctor may prescribe a mixture of insulin types to use throughout the day and night.

-Oral medications are sometimes prescribed as well, such as:
+Oral medications, however, are sometimes prescribed, such as:

-These foods are high in nutrition and low in fat and calories.
-And they mean fewer animal products and sweets.
-This is actually the best eating plan, even for people without diabetes.
+You'll eat fewer animal products and refined carbohydrates, such as white bread and sweets.
+This is the best overall eating plan, even for people without diabetes.

 Remember that physical activity lowers blood sugar, often for long after you're done working out.
 If you begin a new activity, check your blood sugar level more often than usual until you know how that activity affects your blood sugar levels.
 You might need to adjust your meal plan or insulin doses to compensate for the increased activity.
 If you use an insulin pump, you can set a temporary basal rate to keep your blood sugar from dropping.
 Ask your doctor or diabetes educator to show you how.